Galactic Republic: Galactic politicians

 Politicians include Senators, the Supreme Chancellor, the Vice Chair of the Senate, the Administrative Aide, various Representatives from systems, and to an unofficial extent, the members of the Jedi Council.
 Jedi Council members hold special status as they appear to have the ability to watch Senate meetings and advise such Senators on various matters.
 The Jedi order protects these people.

 Military

-While the Republic had an Army and Navy for thousands of years, after the Rusaan Reformations, the Republic does not maintain a military except for a small force known as the Judicial Forces.
+While the Old Republic had an Army and Navy for thousands of years, after the Ruusan Reformations, the High Republic does not maintain a professional military except for a small token force known as the Judicial Forces, responsible for safeguarding Coruscanti space.
+Every High Republic member world were responsible for their own security; wealthy metropolitan planets were headquarters of law enforcement academies, private security firms and defense contractors; while impoverished border worlds relied on marshals, freelanced bounty hunters and mercenaries for justice and protection, respectively.

 Palpatine and the Jedi

 The Jedi with the most authority served on the Jedi High Council, among whom Yoda and Mace Windu act as de facto leaders at the height of the Republic.
-Although the Senate holds some degree of political authority over the Jedi, very little pressure was ever put on the Council before Palpatine took office and demanded that Anakin Skywalker become a member of the Council in Star Wars: Episode III - Revenge of the Sith, despite the misgivings of the Jedi.
-While the Council allowed Anakin to sit among them, they did not grant him the status of Jedi Master.
+Although the Senate holds some degree of political authority over the Jedi, very little pressure was ever put on the council before Palpatine took office and demanded that Anakin Skywalker become a member of the Council in Star Wars: Episode III - Revenge of the Sith, despite the misgivings of the Jedi.
+While the Jedi Council allowed Anakin to sit among them, they did not grant him the rank of Master.